 The Economic Development Vision emphasizes five areas of focus: Downtown, Entrepreneurship, Redevelopment, Attraction and Retention, and Targeted Businesses.
-The areas of focus represent a strategic need that is part of a broader economic development strategy.
-These areas of focus inform us as to 'how' the community should develop; through investment in Downtown Lee's Summit, entrepreneurship, redevelopment, and the attraction and retention of targeted jobs and businesses.
+These areas of focus represent a strategic need that is part of a broader economic development strategy.
+These areas of focus inform usas to 'how' the community should develop; through investment in Downtown Lee's Summit, entrepreneurship, redevelopment, and the attraction and retention of targeted jobs and businesses.
+Strategic Economic Development is one of the seven goals of the Ignite Strategic Plan.
+Through this goal there are four objectives that can be fulfilled through the use of incentives; define and plan for a diversified economic base, focus recruitment and retention efforts, implement economic development plans and ensure fiscal sustainability.